 This award is open to young women investigators working in cytokine, chemokine and interferon biology.
 ICIS members who have received a Ph.D or M.D. within the previous 10 years are eligible for this Award, but may be extended by 1 year due to parental leave (per child).
 This award does not exempt payment of the conference registration fee or include travel expenses.
 This award is made possible through the generosity of the Fleischmann Family Foundation and is dedicated to the memory of ISICR member and outstanding interferon research scientist Christina Fleischmann.

-Award: ~$2,000 and an engraved plaque.
+Award: ~$5,000 and an engraved plaque.
 The winner of the award.
 The scientific organizing committee will arrange for the awardee’s oral presentation to be included in the appropriate session of the meeting.
 Travel & registration costs are not included in the award.

 - The application and/or letters of nomination are submitted via the ICIS website online nomination form.

 - ICIS members may either apply themselves or nominate other eligible members for the Christina Fleischmann Award to Young Women Investigators.
 An abbreviated CV (max. one page) and a recommendation letter from mentor, including confirmation of eligibility as well as a statement of research and accomplishments should be included in the submission.
 Additional supporting materials, such as posters and publications, are welcome.
 It should be noted that the awardees will be judged based on the following criteria which should be included in the nomination letter:

 - outstanding publications in the field

 - contributions to the cytokine/chemokine/ interferon field either in basic, clinical or applied research

 - prospects for a future career in cytokine biology, either in academics, government or industry

 - Deadline for submissions ~ 5 April, 2022